On Page 11, you can see your subscription.

 Page 3: Sentences & Syntax

 Page 4 alphabetically lists 111 conjunctions, explaining their usages and classifying them into different types (i.e. coordinating conjunctions, subordinating conjunctions, relative pronouns, relative adverbs, and correlatives).
-Page 4 describes different types of clauses and explains how they are built.
+Page 4 describes different types of clauses (i.e. main clauses, coordinate clauses, subordinate clauses, relative clauses, etc.) and explains how they are built.
+Out of 111 conjunctions, 65 (about 72%) can be viewed and downloaded.

 Page 4: Conjunctions & Clauses